Hepatitis C (hep C) infection used to be a lifelong condition for most people.

 Some people stop therapy because of side effects.
 Since hepatitis C can lead to liver damage, cirrhosis, and liver cancer if not treated, it’s vital to stick with a treatment plan.

 Newer drugs have fewer severe side effects than pegylated interferon and ribavirin.
 Nevertheless, you may feel differently while taking hepatitis C medication.
-Your doctor can answer your questions about these possible side effects:
+Side effects can include:

 - depression, mood changes, or confusion